JCT FC: Rivalries

-JCT shared rivalry with local side FC Punjab Police, which emerged as one of the strongest sides in Punjab State Super Football League.
+JCT shared rivalry with local side FC Punjab Police, which emerged as one of the strongest sides in Punjab State Super League.
 They have also enjoyed rivalries with two other local sides: Leaders Club (Jalandhar), and Border Security Force.
 In the 1960s nd 70s, the club shared a fierce rivalry with Mohammedan Sporting of Kolkata.

 Notable players

 For all former notable JCT Mills FC players with a Wikipedia article, see: JCT Mills FC players.